 Do the children you teach know the purposes of the priesthood?
 In Doctrine and Covenants 84, the Lord reveals one purpose: to help us return to Heavenly Father.
 (To learn more, see Gospel Topics, “Priesthood,” topics.ChurchofJesusChrist.org.)

-Come, Follow Me—For Individuals and Families: Doctrine and Covenants 2021 “Doctrine and Covenants 84”
+Come, Follow Me—For Home and Church: Doctrine and Covenants 2025

-Many different ordinances are performed throughout a person’s life, some are for comfort and guidance, but others are essential to salvation.
+Many different ordinances are performed throughout a person’s life, some are for comfort and guidance, and others are essential to salvation.
 (Do the activity below to identify the ordinances and the saving ordinances.)
 Hint: Ordinances are sacred ceremonies or acts that are performed by the proper priesthood authority.

 For additional teaching ideas see Priesthood and Ordinances and Resources for Teaching Children “Priesthood”